wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/canvas-app-source-code/includes/1-introduction.md

 ### Canvas pack command

 The canvas pack command does the reverse of the unpack command by taking the folder containing individual files and "packing" it back into a single .msapp file.
-To pack the app so it's ready for upload to the cloud or to be included in a solution use this command:
+To pack the app so it's ready for upload to the cloud or to be included in a solution, use this command:

 	`pac canvas pack --msapp "Account Manager.msapp" --sources src`